top of page

 The Production of Space, Henri Lefebvre, 1974

 During this time, Thom received public art commissions; starting in 2006 with The Balloons for the National Capital Commission in Ottawa along the Rideau Canal, The Royal Flush for Fallsview Casino, Confinement of the Intellect for Scotiabank’s Nuit Blanche 06 in Trinity Bellwoods Park (later re-titled as The Encampment with versions presented on Roosevelt Island in New York City 2007, Major's Hill Park in Ottawa 2008 and the Luminato Festival 2012 inside Fort York), Funhouse for Scotiabank Nuit Blanche 2012 and Chevrolet installed on Bay Street, The Scarecrows, a river installation on the Muskoka River for Nuit Blanche North in Huntsville, Ontario, All the Artists are Here, a large-scale suspended portrait wall at Art Toronto, 2013, and Colour of the River Running Through Us in 2015, a kinetic sculptural installation in the ravine of the McMichael Canadian Art Collection in Kleinberg, ON.
 In 2016, he created 'The Red Giant' for the Fair of Alternative Art of Sudbury (commissioned by la Galerie du Nouvel Ontario, Sudbury); in 2017, 'Incantation' a commission from Art Spin under the Lakeshore Blvd West bridge crossing over the Humber River, Toronto and in 2018, he was invited to participate in the Feverish World Symposium (EcoCulture Lab – University of Vermont) and how his new work has become more eco-oriented.
-2019, saw him become curator fo Art in the Dark for Festival Inspire in Moncton New Brunswick.
+2019, saw him become curator for Art in the Dark for Festival Inspire in Moncton New Brunswick.

 His international residencies have taken him to New York City (Socrates Sculpture Park), Mapoon, Queensland in an art collaboration with the Aboriginals of Australia and Brazil where he has had the opportunity to conceive and develop Ghost Net with the community.
-He has participated in the critical review of 4th-year student designs at Ryerson University’s Department of Architectural Science focusing on the role of architecture and the renegotiation of public space and invited to speak at Applied Brilliance, an annual conference whose theme this year was 'Being Human in a Digital Age'.
+He has participated in the critical review of 4th-year student designs at Ryerson University’s Department of Architectural Science focusing on the role of architecture and the renegotiation of public space and invited to speak at Applied Brilliance, an annual conference whose theme in 2013 was 'Being Human in a Digital Age'.

 .